 A bit of a clean freak that I am, happy to report from pillows to wardrobes, floor to bathroom everything was clean.
-It was one of the cleanest hotel room I have stayed so far.
+It was one of the cleanest hotel rooms I have stayed in so far.

 Housekeeping ensured my room was immaculate on a daily basis and the receptionist was friendly and also extremely helpful.
 They delivered my laundry in just a couple of hours when in Myanmar it’s normal to wait a day!

 The only small trouble I had was unlocking the room as the room key turned left than usual right.

 Hope you saw the videos on Instagram.
 If you want to rewatch the whole thing, click here -> check out the “Myanmar” stories on Instagram.